fletchjp/MERG-Arduino-Software/VSCODE.md

 It was also wrong in some local settings.json.

 The error is persisting although I have edited all the occurences I can find.
 There could be another source.
+As indeed there was.
+It had got into the configuration file of the Arduino IDE itself.

 ## Conclusion